MicrosoftDocs/azure-stack-docs/azure-stack/operator/azure-stack-aks-engine.md

 ---
-title: Add the Azure Kubernetes Services (AKS) Engine prerequisites to the Azure Stack Marketplace | Microsoft Docs
+title: Add the Azure Kubernetes Services (AKS) engine prerequisites to the Azure Stack Marketplace | Microsoft Docs
 description: Learn how to add AKS engine prerequisites to the Azure Stack Marketplace.
 services: azure-stack
 documentationcenter: ''